DDNet: A Unified Physics-Informed Deep Learning Framework for Semiconductor Device Modeling: Results

-Furthermore, we demonstrate the capabilities of DDNet in relation to two analytically intractable problems of inverse semiconductor device design.
-First, we attempt the retrieval of the doping profile for a $1\mu \text{m}$ avalanche photodiode (APD), characterized by a high electric field response at equilibrium, which under reverse bias enables the amplification of small photogenerated signals.
-The set-up of this inverse design problem is presented in Fig.~\ref{fig:fig5}a, where the target electric field response is plotted over the device domain.
+We first attempt the retrieval of the doping profile for a $1\mu \text{m}$ avalanche photodiode (APD), characterized by a high electric field response at equilibrium, which under reverse bias enables the amplification of small photogenerated signals.
+The set-up of this inverse design problem is presented in Fig.~\ref{fig:figAPD}a, where the target electric field response is plotted over the device domain.
 After 3 minutes of training time, DDNet performs a full inversion of the doping profile of an APD, as shown in panel b.
 Interestingly, DDNet retrieves the $25$ nm thick $n^+$ doped region needed to enhance the electric field response after the avalanche region between the intrinsic ($i$) and $p^+$ doped regions, as shown schematically in b.
 This doping inversion was performed only with prior knowledge of the desired electric response of the device subject to the drift-diffusion equations, and DDNet's training required no additional time or computational costs compared to the corresponding 1D forward simulations.